frazenshtein/fastcd/README.md

 ### Briefly

-Utility allows you to quickly navigate to the desired directory that has been recently visited.
+Fastcd allows you to navigate quickly to the desired directory that has been visited recently.

 ### Features